-Using a good fire starter can make lighting a fire easier.
+Using a good fire starter can make lighting a fire much easier.
 There are several different types of fire starter available in "chips" "nuggets" and gels.
 Newspaper also makes a good fire starter if it is torn into strips.
 When building a fire, use plenty of fire starter on the bottom and use small kindling directly on top of that.
 Use progressively larger pieces as you stack wood all the way to the top of the firebox.
-When starting a fire you should never use unsplit pieces of wood unless they are small such as twigs and branches.
-Once the wood is stacked in the firebox, you may light the fire starter and leave the door slightly cracked open for a few minutes to aid in the startup of your stove.
+When starting a fire you should never use un-split pieces of wood unless they are small, such as twigs and branches.

+Once the wood is stacked in the firebox, you may light the fire starter and leave the door slightly cracked open for a few minutes to aid in the start-up of your stove.
 Once the fire is well lit, shut the door, but leave the air control in the open position for about 20-30 minutes.
 After burning for about a half an hour in the open position, you can start to regulate the heat output and burn rate by shutting the air control down.
 When operating you stove, periodically check for visible emissions coming from the chimney and adjust the burn rate and fuel load to reduce emissions.
 Remember to let your stove burn open for 20-30 minutes each time you reload it with wood.
 Shutting the air control prematurely can cause excessive creosote in the chimney.
 This wood heater has a manufacturer-set minimum low burn rate that must not be altered.
 It is against federal regulations to alter this setting or otherwise operate this wood heater in a manner inconsistent with operating instructions in this manual.
 Use the following as a general guideline for desired burn rates.

-Low burn Draft handle pushed in to stop.
-Med-Low burn Draft handle pulled out approximately 3/8 inch from stop.
-Med-High burn Draft handle pulled out approximately 7/8 inch from stop.
-High burn Draft handle pulled out completely.
+Low burn Draft handle pushed all the way in Med-Low burn Draft handle pulled out approximately 1/8" - 1/4" Medium burn Draft handle pulled out approximately 1/4" - 1/2" Med-High burn Draft handle pulled out approximately 1⁄2" - 1" High burn Draft handle pulled out all the way